 External Power & Battery Recharging - The analyzer uses a rechargeable Li-Ion battery.
-A fully charged battery will power the analyzer continuously for ~100 hours with the backlight turned off, ~25 hours with backlight at 100%, and between 25 & 100 hrs with the backlight dimmed; thus a single charge can provide many months of operational use.
+A fully charged battery will power the analyzer continuously for 35 hours without the backlight or 12 hours with backlight at 100%; thus a single charge can provide many months of operational use.
 The amount of remaining charge appears on the upper-left of the MENU display screens, it is shown with a graphic 10 step bar in a battery icon and as a percentage.
 In addition as necessary the status bar displays a Low Battery message, indicating that the battery should be recharged, which can be done by plugging the analyzer into any PC's USB port (driver must be installed, see above) or by using the provided wall transformer.
 Do not exceed 5.5VDC on USB connector.
 The status bar indicates the states of the USB connection and battery charging.
 Normally USB ports provide 0.5A at 5VDC, but some USB hubs provide only 0.1A thus charging the battery at a slower rate.
 When connected to a 0.5A source a discharged battery will fully charge in 3.5 hours, when connected to a 0.1A source it will charge in 15 hours.